 Almond Joy Cake- Coconut and almond lovers can celebrate with this cake made just for them.
 Plus, learn the secret to the richest softest cake ever made!
 This six inch cake is part of my collection of small cake recipes.

-This Almond Joy cake made from scratch is part of my collection of Almond Joy inspired treats.
-If you enjoyed my Almond Joy brownies, wait until you taste this cake!
-It’s the richest, softest vanilla cake you will ever eat.
-I made coconut cream cake, filled it with coconut, almond and fudge and topped it with ganache.
+If Almond Joy your favorite candy bar, this one's for you!
+This Almond Joy cake made from scratch is part of my collection of Almond Joy inspired treats that includes Almond Joy brownies and Almond Joy mini cheesecakes.
+It's the richest, softest cake you will ever eat.
+I made a coconut cream cake, filled it with coconut, almond and fudge and topped it with chocolate ganache.

 How Do You Get a Rich, Soft, Moist Coconut Cake?